 - All major tenders that were undertaken involving the Strategic Procurement Unit incorporated a mandatory pass/fail clarification question with regards to the Modern Slavery Act and compliancy with the Act by bidders, where appropriate. - The implementation of a Research Due Diligence Policy to assess collaborative research partners and sub-contractors. - Due diligence enquiries are carried out on new collaborative taught arrangements prior to contract signature, as well as on existing collaborative taught arrangements.
 These consider ethical issues including review of corporate information regarding any published Modern Slavery statements and reports.
-Collaborative partners contractually undertake, warrant, and represent that they will comply with the Modern Slavery Act 2015 and notify RVC immediately should they become aware of a breach or potential breach under these obligations. - The use of model clauses as part of the RVC's Standard Terms and Conditions of Purchase contract document for supplier agreements requiring compliance with antislavery measures, as appropriate. - The use of external HE consortium frameworks in particular the London Universities Purchasing Consortium (LUPC).
-As part of its due diligence process in running and setting up framework agreements for member organisations, LUPC have made positive progress to develop actions to identify, prevent and mitigate the risks of modern slavery and human trafficking in the supply chain of LUPC members using its framework agreements.
+Collaborative partners contractually undertake, warrant, and represent that they, and their officers, employees, agents and subcontractors, have and will continue to comply with the Modern Slavery Act 2015 and will notify RVC immediately should they become aware of a breach or potential breach under these obligations. - The use of model clauses as part of the RVC's Standard Terms and Conditions of Purchase contract document for supplier agreements requiring compliance with antislavery measures, as appropriate. - The requirement that all new suppliers, irrespective of the level of spend, are required to self-declare their compliance with the Modern Slavery Act and Equality Act, as part of the requirements of the new supplier request application process. - The use of external HE framework agreements, in particular the London Universities Purchasing Consortium (LUPC), and other appropriate public sector consortium frameworks.
+As part of its due diligence process in running and setting up framework agreements for member organisations, the LUPC have made positive progress to develop actions to identify, prevent and mitigate the risks of modern slavery and human trafficking in the supply chain of LUPC members using its framework agreements.
 The LUPC is a co-founder of an NGO organisation called Electronics Watch, a collaborative organisation that monitors the global electronics supply chains in terms of compliance of a number of key Original Equipment Manufacturer (e.g., Dell) brands with regards to relevant wage, working hour, occupational health and safety, environmental and human rights legislation and regulations.
 As a member of the LUPC, the RVC has free affiliate membership of Electronics Watch.
 The LUPC is developing its own supply chain mapping tool primarily in relation to high-risk sector suppliers, with the view to better understanding the origin of the products and services used by members through supplier contracts awarded under frameworks set-up by the consortium.
-This will provide the RVC with greater assurance over the quality of some of the suppliers used in the future, where appointed through relevant framework agreements. - We have strong controls in place for approximately 84.5% of our expenditure which relate to our significant suppliers (in terms of expenditure). - All new suppliers, irrespective of level of spend, are required to self-declare their compliance with the Modern Slavery Act, Corporate Social Responsibility, Equality Act before they can be set up as RVC suppliers and contracts with these suppliers include appropriate clauses. - The Modern Slavery Compliance Group normally aims to meet annually to oversee our assessment of risk and any mitigating actions with regard to the Modern Slavery Act 2015.
-The Group was led by the College Secretary until his recent departure and will now be led by the Head of Procurement.
-The Group will continue to have representatives from the following areas of responsibility: Governance; Human Resources; Procurement; Finance; Academic Quality; Research.
-Due to operational pressures following Brexit and Covid, the last review meeting took place at the end of 2020.
-However, the next review meeting will take place by mid-2023.
+This will provide the RVC with greater assurance over the quality of some of the suppliers used in the future, where appointed through relevant framework agreements. - The Modern Slavery Compliance Group normally aims to meet annually to oversee our assessment of risk and any mitigating actions with regard to the Modern Slavery Act 2015.
+The Group is led by the Head of Procurement and has representatives from the following areas of responsibility: Governance; Human Resources; Estates, Procurement; Academic Quality and Research.
+This year's meeting was held in October'23.